 Qatar Airways

-Qatar Airways is a major intercontinental carrier with a strong emphasis on rules and documentation.
+Qatar Airways is a major long‑haul carrier with a strong focus on clear rules and documentation.

 Emirates

 Emirates is a global carrier based in Dubai.
-It applies stricter regulations for pet transport than most European airlines.
+It applies a stricter regime for pet travel than most European airlines.

-Regular pet dogs generally cannot travel in the cabin (except for assistance dogs).
+Regular pet dogs generally cannot travel in the cabin (assistance dogs are an exception).

 Iberia

-Spanish Iberia allows pet transport on most of its European and long-haul routes.
+Spain’s Iberia allows pet travel on most of its European and long‑haul routes.

-We personally tried their services on our flight from Vienna to Madrid, when Ibo traveled with us.
+We’ve personally used their service on our flight from Vienna to Madrid, with Ibo traveling with us.

-Small dogs up to the carrier’s limit, carrier must be of an approved type and placed under the seat.
+Small dogs up to the airline’s limit; the carrier must be of an approved type and placed under the seat.

 Yes, for larger dogs.